Executive Director of Development & Chief Development Officer, College of Information & Computer Sciences

 Description

-The University of Massachusetts Amherst Foundation (UMAF) seeks an entrepreneurial, high energy, and results-oriented Executive Director of Development and Chief Development Officer (CDO) to work closely with the Manning College of Information & Computer Sciences (CICS) to create, plan, advance and implement a wide range of fundraising activities, strategies, programs and priorities, as part of the University's next comprehensive campaign and in support of the College’s strategic plan.
+The University of Massachusetts Amherst Foundation (UMAF) seeks an entrepreneurial, high energy, and results-oriented Executive Director of Development and Chief Development Officer (CDO) to work closely with the Manning College of Information & Computer Sciences (Manning College) to create, plan, advance and implement a wide range of fundraising activities, strategies, programs and priorities, as part of the University's next comprehensive campaign and in support of the College’s strategic plan.
+The Manning College is internationally recognized for its research activities with one of the highest ranked and most competitive computer science programs in the nation, and educates the largest number of computer science undergraduates in New England.

-n addition to fundraising responsibilities, the CDO will partner closely with Dean Laura Haas, manage an Associate Director of Donor Relations, create and lead an active and engaged Dean’s Development Council, and actively pursue collaborations with colleagues across UMAF that benefit interdisciplinary programs.
-A major funding priority for the College is the capital project underway to build a signature facility slated to open in the fall of 2025.
+Reporting to the Vice President of Development, Matt Carlyon, the CDO will assume and build out a national portfolio of individuals, corporations, and foundations rated at the major and principal gift levels ($50K-$1M+) with likely geographic emphasis on prospects and donors in the Northeast, West Coast, and Pacific Northwest.
+In addition to fundraising responsibilities, the CDO will partner closely with the Dean, manage an Associate Director of Donor Relations, create and lead an active and engaged volunteer group to support fundraising initiatives, and actively pursue collaborations with colleagues across UMAF that benefit interdisciplinary programs.
+A major funding priority for the College is the capital project underway to build a signature facility slated to open in September 2025.

 Serving as a collaborative hub for the future of computing and the Commonwealth, the 90,000-square-foot sustainable facility will connect to the existing Computer Science Building and bring together computer science students and faculty in classrooms, research labs, and community spaces designed to inspire creativity and collaboration in service of the common good.
-In addition to supporting enriched facilities, CICS will continue to prioritize philanthropic opportunities for its academic and student support programs, including financial aid, experiential learning, and undergraduate research.
+In addition to supporting enriched facilities, the Manning College will continue to prioritize philanthropic opportunities for its academic and student support programs, including financial aid, experiential learning, and undergraduate research.

 Responsibilities